-Georgia federal court denies AT&T employees class certification in pregnancy discrimination lawsuit | Seyfarth Shaw LLP
+Georgia federal court docket denies AT&T staff class certification in being pregnant discrimination lawsuit | Seyfarth Shaw LLP

 Seyfarth synopsis: In Allen et al. v.
 AT&T Mobility Services, LLC, Case No. 1:18-CV-03730 (ND Ga.
 March 21, 2022), plaintiffs alleged that AT&T, their former employer, they and other pregnant sales associates with the manner in which it implemented its attendance policy and associated discipline system.
 Plaintiffs filed an action for damages and an injunction against these practices under Title VII of the Civil Rights Act of 1964 (“Title VII”), as amended by the Pregnancy Discrimination Act (“PDA”), 42 USC 2000e et seq.
 The plaintiffs filed a motion for class certification, which the court denied on the grounds that individual investigations were necessary to determine whether AT&T’s policies had harmed and/or harmed potential plaintiffs such that a settlement of their class action claims was not possible would be practical.
 This case is a must for employers facing class action discrimination claims and is another addition to the nascent and evolving Pregnancy Discrimination Act.